fyellin/PuzzleSolver/README.md

 we print the grid a second time with letters replacing the digits in the grid.

 ### Magpie 195
-A straightforward set of equations that we could solve just by copy and paste.
+A straightforward set of equations that we could solve by copy and paste.

 ### Magpie 197
+A straightforward `EquationSolver` that we could solve by copy and paste.

+### Magpie 201
-A straightforward `EquationSolver` with no complications.
+A straightforward `EquationSolver` that we could solve by copy and paste.
+However we override `draw_grid` once we learn that all 3s, 7s, and 8s need to be shaded.

 ## ConstraintSolver